 - 9. For all the Sub-Funds, the Company may not acquire: - shares with voting rights that would enable it to exert a significant influence on the management of an issuer; - b. moreover, the Company may not acquire more than: - i.
 10% of the non-voting shares of a single issuer; - ii.
 10% of the bonds of a single issuer; - iii.
-25% of the units of a single UCITS and/or other UCI; - iv.
-10% of the money market instruments of any single issuer.
+25% of the units of a single UCITS and/or other UCI; - 10% of the Money Market Instruments of any single issuer.

-The limits laid down above in bullets (ii, iii, iv) may be disregarded at the time of acquisition if, at that time, the gross amount of the bonds or money market instruments, or the net amount of the securities issued, cannot be calculated.
+The limits laid down above in bullets (ii, iii, iv) may be disregarded at the time of acquisition if, at that time, the gross amount of the bonds or Money Market Instruments, or the net amount of the securities issued, cannot be calculated.

-The restrictions set out under letters a and b above do not apply to:
+The restrictions set out under letters a. and b. above do not apply to:

-- transferable securities and money market instruments issued or guaranteed by a Member State of the European Union or its local public authorities; - ii. transferable securities and money market instruments issued or guaranteed by a State that is not a member of the European Union; - iii. transferable securities and money market instruments issued by international public bodies of which one or more Member States of the European Union are members; - shares held by the Company in the capital of a iv. company of a non-member State of the European Union that primarily invests its assets in the securities of issuers of that State where, under the legislation of that State, such an investment constitutes the only way in which the Company can invest in the securities of issuers of that state.
-This derogation only applies, however, on condition that the investment policy of the company of the non-member State of the European Union complies with the limits laid down in the provisions contained in Section B. with the exception of points 6 and 7.
-Should the limits set out in Section B be exceeded, with the exception of the limits set out in points 6, 7 and 9, Article 49 of the Law of 2010 will apply by analogy; - shares held by one or more investment companies in the capital of subsidiary companies carrying out, exclusively on their behalf, management, advisory and marketing activities in the country in which the subsidiary is located, in regard to the redemption of units at unitholders' request. - 10.
-Regarding derivative transactions, the Company will comply with the limits and restrictions set out in "Part III: Additional information" of the Company's prospectus, Chapter IV.
-"Techniques and instruments" hereafter.
+- Transferable Securities and Money Market Instruments issued or guaranteed by a Member State of the European Union or its local public authorities; - Transferable Securities and Money Market Instruments issued or guaranteed by a State that is not a member of the European Union; - iii.
+Transferable Securities and Money Market Instruments issued by international public bodies of which one or more Member States of the European Union are members: - of a non-Member State of the European Union that primarily invests its assets in the securities of issuers of that State where, under the legislation of that State, such an investment constitutes the only way in which the Company can invest in the securities of issuers of that state.
+This derogation only applies, however, on condition that the investment policy of the company of the non-Member State of the European Union complies with the limits laid down in the provisions contained in Section B, with the exception of points 6 and 7.
+Should the limits set out in Section B be exceeded, with the exception of the limits set out in points 6, 7 and 9, Article 49 of the Law of 2010 will apply by analogy; - v. shares held by one or more investment companies in the capital of subsidiary companies carrying out, exclusively on their behalf, management, advisory and marketing activities in the country in which the subsidiary is located, in regard to the redemption of units at unitholders' request. - Regarding derivative transactions, the Company will comply with the limits and restrictions set out in Part III "Additional information", Chapter IV "Techniques and instruments" hereafter.

-The Company need not comply with the investment limits

-set out above when exercising subscription rights attached to transferable securities or money market instruments which form part of the assets of its Sub-Funds.
+The Company need not comply with the investment limits set out above when exercising subscription rights attached to Transferable Securities or Money Market Instruments which form part of the assets of its Sub-Funds.

-If the limits are exceeded for reasons beyond the Company's control or as a result of the exercise of subscription rights, the Company must, through its sales transactions, have as its priority objective the regularisation of that situation, bearing shareholders' interests in mind.
+If the limits are exceeded for reasons beyond the Company's control or as a result of the exercise of subscription rights, the Company must, through its sales transactions, have as its priority objective the regularisation of that situation, bearing Shareholders' interests in mind.